Missouri Stroke Program

 What is stroke?

 A stroke occurs when a blood vessel that carries oxygen and nutrients to the brain is either blocked by a clot (ischemic stroke) or bursts (hemorrhagic stroke).
 Without the oxygen carried by the blood, brain cells begin to die immediately.
-Stroke is the third-leading cause of death in the United States and the leading cause of adult disability.
+Stroke is the fifth-leading cause of death in the United States and the leading cause of adult disability.
 More than 750,000 people experience a stroke each year.

 What is TIA?